-This easy Orzo Pasta Salad recipe is layered with flavors to make it the perfect side dish along side your favorite summer grilled favorites.
+This easy Orzo Pasta Salad recipe is layered with flavors to make it the perfect side dish along side your grilled summer favorites.

-Like most pasta salads this needs to be made ahead of time to let all of the delicious flavors come together.
+- Like most pasta salads this is better when made ahead of time to let all of the delicious flavors come together.

-Pro tip borrowed from Cook's Country, or one of those shows: leave the pasta just slightly al dente and mix this together while the orzo is still warm.
+- Pro tip borrowed from Cook's Country, or America's Test Kitchen or one of those shows: leave the pasta just slightly al dente and mix this together while the orzo is still warm.
 The pasta will soak up the dressing and finish cooking leaving you with a flavorful firm pasta salad instead of a mushy drippy one.

 - 1 ½ cup dried orzo